dannystefy/muscle-attachment-registration/README.md

 ## How it works

-1. **Pass 1 — patient → reference:** the patient mesh is non-rigidly registered to the reference bone using Fast-RNRR.
-Both meshes are centred before registration and the result is shifted back into the reference coordinate system.
+1. **Pass 1 — reference → patient:** the reference mesh is non-rigidly registered to the patient bone using Fast-RNRR.
+Both meshes are centred before registration and the result is shifted back into the patient coordinate system.
-2. **Attachment mapping:** for each VTK attachment point on the reference, the nearest vertex on the registered mesh is found via KD-tree lookup.
+2. **Attachment transfer:** the original reference attachment points are propagated into the patient coordinate space via inverse-distance weighted interpolation of the per-vertex displacement field obtained from Pass 1.
-3. **Pass 2 — result → patient:** the registered mesh is mapped back onto the original patient bone, carrying the attachment vertex indices with it.
+3. **Pass 2 — patient → reference (round-trip):** the patient mesh is registered back to the reference.
+The transferred attachment points are propagated through this inverse deformation, producing a round-trip estimate of the original positions.
+The deviation between original and round-trip points serves as a consistency metric.
-4. **Export:** final attachment positions are written as VTK POLYDATA files and displayed in an Open3D window.
+4. **Snap and export:** transferred points are snapped to the nearest patient mesh vertices using KD-tree lookup, written as VTK POLYDATA files, and displayed in an Open3D window.
 ---

 ## Citation